 Tutorial: Mini-Meta Delta

-When scientists perform replicates of the same experiment, the effect size of each replicate often varies, which complicates interpretation of the results.
+When scientists conduct replicates of the same experiment, the effect size of each replicate often varies, which can make interpreting the results more challenging.
 This vignette documents how dabestr is able to compute the meta-analyzed weighted effect size given multiple replicates of the same experiment.
-This can help resolve differences between replicates and simplify interpretation.
+This feature can help resolve differences between replicates and simplify interpretation.

 This function uses the generic inverse-variance method to calculate the effect size, as follows: